Are 'Love Is Blind' Season 8 Stars Lauren O'Brien and Dave Bettenburg Still Together?

 I got through the pod section without mentioning Dave's older sister, but we need to talk about it.
 Dave makes it very clear from day one that his sister is one of the most important people in her life and he makes a lot of life considerations with her in mind.
 She was not a fan of Dave going on Love Is Blind, and when she eventually accepted that he was, she still didn't want him to get engaged.
 Dave says he's a grown man and his sister doesn't run his life, but even on his second-to-last date with Lauren, he admits that he's "freaking out" about how his sister will react.
 In Honduras, when asked who he'll call first when he gets his phone back, Dave says he plans to talk to his sister, and Lauren shouldn't be on the call.

-We never hear any of the conversations Dave has with his sister (and she hasn't shown up on camera), but he tells Lauren that he's convincing his sis that Lauren's a good person.
+We never hear Dave's conversations with his sister (and she hasn't shown up on camera), but he tells Lauren that he's convincing his sis that Lauren's a good person.
 Dave's side of the family isn't the only one with reservations.
-We learn that Lauren's father likely isn't thrilled that she's living with Dave before marriage, but her dad hasn't brought it up to her yet.
+It's revealed that Lauren's father likely isn't thrilled that she's living with Dave before marriage, but her dad hasn't brought it up to her yet.
 But Dave's sister comes up so much that it's a specter hanging over the whole relationship, especially because she's heard the same allegation about Lauren dating someone going into the pods.

-But back to the situationship.
-Dave is torn over whether to believe Lauren, or her not-even-an-ex/his friends.
+But back to the situationship: Dave is torn over whether to believe Lauren or her not-even-an-ex/his friends.
 It isn't great that he isn't taking his fiancée's word on this, and he even mentions that Unnamed Dude might just be exaggerating to get on TV.
-When Dave meets Lauren's friends, they all assure him that Lauren and Unnamed Dude weren't serious.
-Her friends never hung out with him, 'cause she never brought him around, 'cause they weren't capital-D Dating.
-Unnamed Dude even DMed Lauren's friend Delaney and wrote, "So should we blow this wedding up or what?"
+When Dave meets Lauren's friends, they all assure him that Lauren and Unnamed Dude aren't serious.
+Her friends never hung out with him, because she never brought him around.
+After all, they weren't capital-D Dating.
+Unnamed Dude even DM-ed Lauren's friend Delaney and wrote, "So should we blow this wedding up or what?"
 This sounds like very "He just wants to be on TV" behavior, but even when Lauren's friends tell Dave that Lauren was at Delaney's engagement party at the time his friends claim she was with Unnamed Dude, he's still on the fence!
 Meanwhile, Lauren breaks out into tears again, and says that she feels "helpless in this."

 Lauren O'Brien, David Bettenburg in episode 809 of Love Is Blind.